-Fiddleheads get top marks when it comes to nutrition.
-With only 0.2 grams of fat per 1/2 cup serving, fiddleheads provide a healthy dose of potassium, vitamin C and niacin.
+Fiddleheads get high marks when it comes to nutrition.
+They provide a healthy dose of potassium, vitamin C and niacin, a Bi vitamin.

-Thanks to their deep green colour, fiddleheads contain beta-carotene, a powerful antioxidant also found in bright orange vegetables.
-Canada's Food Guide recommends getting at least one serving of dark green vegetables everyday, making fiddleheads a great choice (when you can get your hands on them).
+Thanks to their deep green colour, fiddleheads contain beta-carotene, a powerful antioxidant also found in dark green and bright orange vegetables.
+Canada's Food Guide recommends eating at least one serving of dark green vegetables everyday, making fiddleheads a great choice (when you can get your hands on them).

 |Beta carotene||1234 ug|

 * Fiddleheads should never be eaten raw.
 They should be thoroughly cooked before eating.
 See "Preparing" below.

 Fiddleheads have been enjoyed for centuries around the world.
 Here in Canada, fiddleheads grow on the East coast and in Quebec and Ontario.
 While there are many varieties of fern, the ostrich and cinnamon fern are the only two that are edible and safe to eat.
 Other varieties of fern may look similar, but can be poisonous.

 Fiddleheads available in grocery stores are safe to eat, but care should be taken if you are foraging for these greens on your own.

 Fresh fiddleheads are available during their short growing season from late April to mid-May.